DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 * deca_top.vhd is a wrapper for the original Mist core.

   * Edit it and change the guest module name.
-  * To supply audio samples for I2S sound you would need to get out the DAC inputs from Mist top to the deca top.
   * If the audio's super-loud and scratchy then you probably have a problem with signed vs. unsigned.
 If it's unsigned and your DAC needs signed audio you'll need to invert the most significant bit.
   * AMR: deca_top.vhd will probably be nearly identical to the one for the Mist core - it just has to deal with the name of the Mist core changing from core to core, and other subtleties like whether or not Clock27 is defined with one input or two (annoyingly that varies from core to core!).

+### Changes in Mist core

+From the original Mist core it may be needed to adapt just a few things:

+* To supply audio samples for I2S sound you would need to get out the DAC inputs from Mist top to the deca top.
+* If you change memory controller then you would also need to adapt the Mist top controller instantiation
+* Constraints file: remove the generic Mist board references that are replaced in the boards target specific constraint file (e.g. DeMiSTify/Board/deca/constraints.sdc)
+  * AMR: It'll need adapting - usually it's just a case of removing the MiST names for signals and replacing them with the variables defined in the board-specific constraints files.

 ### Others

 * If needed to adapt anything, adjustments to board definition can be found inside the DeMiSTify/Board/xxxx folder

-* From the original Mist core it may be needed to adapt just few things, e.g.:
-  * constraints file: remove the generic Mist board references that are replaced in the boards target specific constraint file (e.g. DeMiSTify/Board/deca/constraints.sdc)
-    * AMR: It'll need adapting - usually it's just a case of removing the MiST names for signals and replacing them with the variables defined in the board-specific constraints files.

 * Quartus log: execute `tail -f compile.log` in ther deca folder

 ### Compile the project